Tommy Smith (footballer, born 1990): International career

 Born in England, Smith resided in New Zealand during his youth and as a result holds dual nationality.
 This gave him the opportunity to declare himself eligible for the New Zealand national football team ("All Whites"), though he has also represented England at U-17 and U-18 level.
 Smith played in the 2007 FIFA U-17 World Cup in Korea during September 2007 despite not playing a part in England's qualification for the tournament.

 In December 2009, after the New Zealand national football team had qualified for the 2010 FIFA World Cup, Smith declared that he wanted to play for New Zealand and made himself available for All Whites selection, having been offered the opportunity by the Kiwi's boss, Ricki Herbert.
 He made his full international debut on 3 March 2010, starting in a 2–0 friendly defeat to Mexico in Los Angeles, USA on 3 March 2010.
 Smith was named in New Zealand's final 23-man squad to compete at the 2010 FIFA World Cup and made his first World Cup Finals appearance in New Zealand's opening game, a 1–1 draw against Slovakia.
 He also went on play every minute of New Zealand's World Cup campaign, which achieved a historic three points at the tournament.

 Smith became the youngest captain in All Whites history after leading the team in a 2–2 draw versus El Salvador on 23 May 2012.
 On 2 June 2012, Smith scored his first goal for his country in 1–0 win versus Fiji in a 2014 FIFA World Cup Qualifier.
-He represented New Zealand at the 2012 Summer Olympics, playing in all 3 of New Zealand's games.
+He represented New Zealand at the 2012 Summer Olympics, playing in all three of New Zealand's games.
 In May 2016, coach Anthony Hudson suggested Smith would not be called up for the national team in the future, citing a perceived lack of commitment.

+Smith returned to the All Whites squad for the 2026 World Cup.